Should You Pay for the Honeymoon with a Credit Card?

 Credit cards are not inherently evil, but high interest rates and the difficulty in paying off a large balance can make them feel that way.
 But, in the end, credit cards are all in how you use them.

-If you use a credit card with travel rewards and bonus points and you can pay off your honeymoon balance within three months, a credit card can be a wonderful tool for honeymoon-related purchases.
+If you use a credit card with travel rewards and bonus points and you can pay off your honeymoon balance within three months, a credit card can be an excellent tool for honeymoon-related purchases.
 They can help you earn rewards for your next vacation, build credit together, and protect your budget while you're traveling.

 Follow these steps and make a plan to pay it all off in a few short months or less, and you'll be sure to plan a honeymoon that's heavy on the fun and light on the stress.